faithmutinda46-png/cpp-learning-journey/04-functions/README.md

 - Uses a `for` loop to calculate the factorial.
 - Returns the calculated factorial.
 - Displays the result to the user.

+## 10. Prime Number Checker

+This project builds on the function concepts I have learned by creating a function that checks whether a number is a prime number.

+## What I learned

+- How to create a function that returns a `bool` value.
+- How to use a `for` loop to check possible divisors.
+- How to use the modulus operator `%` to check if a number divides evenly.
+- How to use `return false` to stop a function when a condition is met.
+- How to return `true` after a loop finishes without finding a divisor.
+- How to use an `if` statement without always needing an `else`.
+- How to handle numbers less than 2.
+- How to use a Boolean function result inside an `if` statement.

+## Challenges I encountered

+- I initially struggled to understand how the `for` loop and `if` statement would work together.
+- I initially returned `true` or `false` too early inside the loop.
+- I had to understand that finding a divisor means the number is not prime.
+- I learned that if no divisor is found after the loop finishes, the number can be considered prime.
+- I also had to understand why an `else` was not necessary inside the loop.

+## What the program does

+- Asks the user to enter a number.
+- Checks whether the number is less than 2.
+- Uses a `for` loop to check possible divisors.
+- Returns `false` if another divisor is found.
+- Returns `true` if no divisor is found.
+- Displays whether the number is prime or not.